It Started By Making All of the Mistakes

 In January 2009 at the height of the financial crisis, I was a math and music teacher that suddenly lost his job.
 I had $4,000 in the bank and $42,000 in debt, including school, vehicle, credit card, and medical debt.
 Creditors would call daily, and angry letters threatening collections began to appear.
 I was worried and sleepless.
 This was not the life I wanted to live.
 I needed to change my relationship with money in a big way.

-I worked nearly every single day, weekdays and weekends, and adopted a lifestyle that was truly based on needs, not wants, because I knew I needed to get rid of the debts.
-Over the next two and a half years, all $42,000 of debt owed was paid back.
-I was finally debt-free!
+I worked nearly every single day, weekdays and weekends, and adopted a lifestyle that was truly based on needs, not wants.
+It felt like a 12-round prizefight, paying each card off one by one.
+I learned about how I built my bad habits and how to trade them for good ones.
+And over the next two and a half years, all $42,000 of debt owed was paid back.

 Along the way, I studied accounting, finance, risk, and how the market operates.
 I learned how people earned - and lost - tremendous amounts of wealth.
 I saw hard-working lower income earners build a strong nest egg and a solid financial foundation.
 I also saw people who earned tremendous sums of money annually consistently fail to make progress.
 And what I realized is that our emotions and behaviors, how we live, has an extraordinary impact on the outcome.
 I learned that money is personal, and I felt a deep desire to support and guide others in that fight for financial freedom.